 Set up your fundraising page and share your story - why are you IN IT for autism?

 Make your first donation and then ask your network of friends, family and colleagues for support using text, email or social media!

-The funds you raise will enable Aspect to provide early intervention therapies, allow children to attend our Aspect schools or ensure adults with autism have opportunities to get involved with their communities.
+The funds you raise will enable Aspect to provide early intervention therapies, allow children to attend our Aspect schools or ensure adults on the autism spectrum have opportunities to get involved with their communities.

 Setting up an online fundraising page is the easiest way to start fundraising.

 For offline fundraising activities, you will need an Authority to Fundraise letter which allows you to fundraise on behalf of Aspect.
-If you are not creating an online page please contact the Community Fundraising team at firstname.lastname@example.org or fill in your Fundraising Proposal here with your planned fundraising activity and return it back to us.
+If you are not creating an online page, please contact the Community Fundraising team at firstname.lastname@example.org or fill in your Fundraising Proposal with your planned fundraising activity and email it to us.

 You can also call us on 1800 288 476 (AUTISM).

 Our team will contact you to discuss your fundraising idea and give you any help you need.
 We will provide bank details and steps on how to make a direct deposit to our bank account.